exercism/website-copy/tracks/csharp/exercises/leap/mentoring.md

 ### Talking points

-- Students often use parentheses, but this is not always necessary, as the [precedence](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/#conditional-and-operator) of the `&&` and `||` operators is based on the order in which they appear in the code.
+- Students often use parentheses, but as the `&&` operator has a [higher precedence](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/#conditional-and-operator) than the `||` operator, this is not necessary.
 - Not everyone likes them, but it might be useful to suggest writing the `IsLeapYear` method as an [expression-bodied method](https://docs.microsoft.contm/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/expression-bodied-members#methods), as it is perfect for these kinds of small methods.